Key outcomes to the NZ-China free trade agreement upgrade

-The upgrade provides further market access improvements on a number of wood and paper products.
+The upgrade provides further market access improvements on a number of New Zealand wood and paper products.

 The upgraded agreement improves transparency for wood and paper products benefitting from tariff liberalisation as a result of forward looking commitments in the existing free trade agreement.
-Tariffs on a further 48 wood and paper products have already been liberalised or eliminated under this provision as a result of commitments that China has granted to other countries since our original agreement.
+Since the existing FTA entered into force in 2008, China has eliminated or reduced tariffs on 75 wood and paper tariff lines for New Zealand products, as a result of this provision, with an additional 14 tariff lines still pending.

 The upgraded agreement includes a number of improvements to facilitate the free flow of trade in goods.
 These improvements in customs procedures and requirements address many issues identified by New Zealand exporters as barriers to trade in exporting to China.